How to Get Your Car Drive-In Movie Ready

 Maximize your interior and cargo space

-If you’re not feeling watching the movie from your car the entire time, it’s also worth bringing lawn chairs to watch comfortably from the outside.
-Also, don’t forget blankets!
+If you’re not feeling like watching the movie from your car the entire time, it’s also worth bringing lawn chairs to watch comfortably from the outside.
+Also, don’t forget the blankets!

 You can never be too careful.
 Even if your drive-in theatre is just a few minutes away from home, you never know when an emergency can strike.
 Make sure your kit has bandaids, medications specific to your family’s needs, as well as hand sanitizer.